Skip to main content

 Thatched roof fires

-Most thatched roof fires start in the chimney, but they can also be caused by badly installed electricity cables and embers from bonfires.
+Most thatched roof fires start in the chimney, but they can also be caused by badly installed electricity cables or embers from bonfires.

 Chimney safety for your thatched home